Natural Light: Time of Day & Weather

 or Shoot Starting 2 Hours before Sunset > ending about 15-20min before the sun actually sets

 As mentioned, the Golden Hour occurs around sunrise and sunset when the light is soft and golden.
 Because this light is so flattering, it’s the ideal time to take portraits outside!
-If you’re scheduling your bridal or group portraits for a wedding or are thinking of investing in an outdoor photo shoot, consider the time of day and how the natural light will affect your images.
+If you’re scheduling your bridal or group portraits for a wedding or are considering an outdoor photo shoot, consider the time of day and how the natural light will affect your images.
 Below is another image capture during this time frame.
 To learn more about the Golden Hour - please click “here”.

-Bridal Portraits at the Unfinished Church at Golden Hour in February
+Bridal Portraits at the Unfinished Church at Golden Hour in February.

 I’d be remiss if I didn’t mention what may occur in an image if the weather is cloudy.
-You’ll often find some photographers say they love to shoot during this weather mainly because the excess of clouds a) adds “drama” to the photo and b) diffuses the light and provdes a softer look to the photos.
+You’ll often find some photographers say they love to shoot during this weather mainly because the excess of clouds a) adds “drama” to the photo and b) diffuses the light and provides a softer look to the photos.
 We see a few examples of this below:

 Allyn & Zi Ran’s Engagement Session; captured at both Gibbit Island and Abbot’s Cliff.
 Click “here” to see the full blog post.

-Some clients may opt for a midday shoot as that is the time they have free.
+When it “comes down to it” - clients may schedule their photo shoot during a time of day that may provide the best natural light and/or may simply work with their travel and/or work schedule.
+Some clients may opt for a midday shoot because that is when they are free.
 Some may opt for an earlier time slot just before or after the golden hour for several reasons.
-Perhaps there’s a young child who needs to go to sleep early?
-Or perhaps it’s a last minute booking and a golden hour time slot is not available?
+Perhaps there’s a young child who needs to go to sleep early or they have a dinner reservation?
+Or perhaps it’s a last-minute booking and a golden hour time slot is not available?
+Regardless of the reason, it’s important to understand a few things about natural light and how it may affect photo outcomes.

 BE FLEXIBLE